eristemena/dialogflow-fulfillment-webhook-php/docs/RichMessage/Text.md

 public ssml (string $text)
 ```

-Set the SSML for a Text
+Set the SSML for a Text.